mrdaniellewis/node-promise-utilities/README.md

 `parallel` controls how many queues are allowed to `run()` at once.

-If `collect` is false than `undefined` rather than an array of results will be returned.
+If `collect` is false than `undefined` rather than an array of results will be returned in the resolved promise.
 This is useful if collection is very large.

 Items can be added to `collection` while it runs.
 If `infinite` is true, the returned `Promise` will not resolve until `finish` is called.
 If `infinite` is true, `collect` defaults to false.